StackVista/stackstate-docs/setup/agent/docker.md

 ### Integration configuration

 The Agent can be configured to run checks that integrate with external systems.
 Each integration has its own configuration file that is used by the associated Agent check.
-Configuration files for integrations run through the StackState Agent in Docker should be added as a volume to the directory `/etc/stackstate-agent/conf.d/` in the container where the Agent is running.
+Configuration files for integrations that will run through the StackState Agent in Docker should be added as a volume to the directory `/etc/stackstate-agent/conf.d/` when the container is started.

 For example, the Agent Docker configuration below includes a volume with a check configuration file for the ServiceNow integration: